edgio-docs/edgio-docs/src/guides/v7/edge_functions/example_request_signing.md

 ## Configuration {/* configuration */}

-In the {{ PRODUCT }} router, you can use the `edge_function` option to specify the path to the edge function that will handle the request signing and verification.
+In the {{ PRODUCT }} router, you can use the `edge_function` property to specify the path to the edge function that will handle the request signing and verification.
 Because this edge function is designed to handle both signing and verification, we'll match any request beginning with `/sign/` or `/verify/`, and capture the remaining path for use in the edge function.

 ```js filename="routes.js"
 import {Router, edgioRoutes} from '@edgio/core';